dairui01/Toyota_Smarthome/Other_version/README.md

 ## Joint-View TSU

+Joint-view TSU targets the joint-view activity detection task.
+Different from the aforementioned versions, this version of dataset contains only synchronized video pairs to be used for learning joint-view activity detection models.

 The goal of the project is to combine footage of the same scenario taken by two different cameras placed in 2 different places and then perform action recognition.
 This repository includes various experiments that were performed in conjunction with the joint view.

 <img src="./Sit_down_v1.gif" width="300" height="200"/> <img src="./Sit_down_v2.gif" width="300" height="200"/>